 What does Karson mean?

-Karson \k(a)-rson, kar-son\ as a boys' name (also used less commonly as girls' name Karson) is of Scottish, Old English and Old German origin, and Karson means "son of the marsh-dwellers; free man".
-Karson is a derivative of Carson (Scottish, Old English): mainly Scottish surname.
-Karson is also a variation of Karl (Old German): German form of Charles.
+Karson /kar-son/ [2 sylls.] as a boys' name (also used less commonly as girls' name Karson) is of Old German origin, and Karson means "son of the marsh-dwellers; free man".
+Karson is a version of Carson (Scottish, Old English): mainly Scottish surname.
+Karson is also a variation of Karl (Old German): German variant of Charles.

 Karson is an uncommonly occurring first name for males but a very prominent last name for all people (#35522 out of 150436, Top 24%).
 (2000 U.S. Census)